JuliaDynamics/DynamicalSystems.jl/docs/src/system_definition.md

 ```@docs
 ODEProblem
 ODEIntegrator
+variational_integrator
 ```
-Notice that if you want to do repeated evolutions of a continuous system, you should use the `ODEIntegrator(ds::DynamicalSystem)` in conjunction with `reinit!(integrator, newstate)` to avoid the intermediate step of creating a `ContinuousDS` each time.
+Notice that if you want to do repeated evolutions of different states of a continuous system, you should use the `ODEIntegrator(ds::DynamicalSystem)` in conjunction with `DifferentialEquations.reinit!(integrator, newstate)` to avoid the intermediate initializations of the integrator each time.
 ---